-Bottom Line: British Airways 777 Premium Economy
+Conclusion: British Airways 777 Premium Economy

 I lowered my expectations based on what I’d heard about British Airways as a whole, so I was very pleasantly surprised by British Airways’ World Traveller Plus cabin on their 777.
 The seat comfort, food, amenities and service all surpassed my expectations by a long shot.
 I’m honestly shocked that I’m saying this, but if the other premium economy products I’ve tried are a good indicator, British Airways’ premium economy class is really quite competitive.